As PDFs fall out of favour, content teams are increasingly looking to create interactive visual stories.

 In our experience at Shorthand, readers of interactive visual stories spend longer on the page, bounce less often, and are more likely to click any calls-to-action.

 With the rise of no-code and code-optional platforms, creating a powerful interactive visual story is easier than ever.
-In this guide, we run through some practical visual storytelling tips, along with plenty of example stories and case studies for inspiration.
+In this guide, we run through some practical visual storytelling tips, along with plenty of visual storytelling example stories and case studies for inspiration.

 Keep your readers top of mind